Dienogest: Birth control

 Dienogest is used primarily in birth control pills in combination with ethinylestradiol under the brand name Valette.
 It is also available in a quadriphasic birth control pill combined with estradiol valerate, marketed as Natazia in the United States and Qlaira in some European countries and Russia.

 Endometriosis

-Dienogest is approved as a standalone medication under the brand names Visanne and Dinagest in various places such as Europe, Australia, Japan, Singapore, and Malaysia for the treatment of endometriosis.
-It has been found to be equally effective as gonadotropin-releasing hormone agonists (GnRH agonists), such as leuprorelin, in the treatment of endometriosis.
+Dienogest is approved as a standalone medication under several brand names (Visanne, others) in many countries such as European nations, Israel, Australia, Japan, Singapore, and Malaysia for the treatment of endometriosis.
+It has been found to be equally effective as gonadotropin-releasing hormone agonists (GnRH agonists), such as leuprorelin (brand name Lupron), in the treatment of endometriosis.

 Heavy periods

 Birth control pills containing dienogest and estradiol valerate are approved in the United States for the treatment of menorrhagia (heavy menstrual bleeding).

 Menopausal symptoms

 Dienogest is used in combination with estradiol valerate in the treatment of menopausal symptoms in certain countries such as Germany and the Netherlands.